 More Pain Predicted For South Korea Stock Market

-(RTTNews) - The South Korea stock market headed south again on Thursday, one day after halting the two-day slide in which it had fallen more than 15 points or 0.7 percent.
-The KOSPI now rests just above the 2,360-point plateau and the losses may accelerate on Friday.
+(RTTNews) - The South Korea stock market has moved lower in consecutive trading days, sinking almost 40 points or 1.8 percent along the way.
+The KOSPI now rests just above the 2,360-point plateau and the losses may accelerate on Monday.

-The global forecast for the Asian markets is decidedly soft on concerns about the economy and the outlook for interest rates.
-The European and U.S. bourses were sharply lower and the Asian markets are tipped to follow that lead.
+The global forecast for the Asian markets is negative on continuing concerns over the outlook for interest rates and a global recession.
+The European and U.S. markets were down and the Asian bourses are expected to follow that lead.

-The KOSPI finished sharply lower on Thursday following losses from the financial shares, technology stocks and industrials and chemical companies.
+The KOSPI finished barely lower on Friday following mixed performances from the financials, technology stocks and chemical companies.

-Among the actives, Shinhan Financial dropped 0.92 percent, while KB Financial tanked 2.46 percent, Hana Financial plunged 3.47 percent, Samsung Electronics lost 1.98 percent, Samsung SDI slid 0.30 percent, LG Electronics declined 1.33 percent, SK Hynix tumbled 1.96 percent, Naver plummeted 5.68 percent, LG Chem shed 0.46 percent, Lotte Chemical stumbled 3.42 percent, S-Oil perked 0.11 percent, SK Innovation retreated 1.47 percent, POSCO sank 0.87 percent, SK Telecom skidded 1.00 percent, KEPCO rose 0.24 percent, Hyundai Mobis dipped 0.24 percent, Hyundai Motor slumped 0.92 percent and Kia Motors was unchanged.
+Among the actives, Shinhan Financial shed 0.66 percent, while KB Financial collected 0.58 percent, Hana Financial gained 0.45 percent, Samsung Electronics added 0.34 percent, Samsung SDI rose 0.30 percent, LG Electronics slumped 1.69 percent, SK Hynix tanked 2.24 percent, Naver weakened 1.10 percent, LG Chem and Hyundai Motor both rose 0.31 percent, Lotte Chemical tumbled 1.77 percent, S-Oil perked 0.23 percent, SK Innovation climbed 1.19 percent, POSCO retreated 1.59 percent, SK Telecom skidded 1.01 percent, KEPCO surged 3.84 percent, Hyundai Mobis was up 0.24 percent and Kia Motors was unchanged.

-The lead from Wall Street is broadly negative as the major averages opened sharply lower on Thursday and remained deep in the red throughout the session.
+The lead from Wall Street is weak as the major averages opened lower on Friday and remained in the red throughout the session.

 Wenn Sie mehr über das Thema Aktien erfahren wollen, finden Sie in unserem Ratgeber viele interessante Artikel dazu!